Childhood craniopharyngiomas are benign brain tumors found near the pituitary gland.

 Craniopharyngiomas are rare in children younger than 2 years of age and are most often diagnosed in children aged 5 to 14 years.
 It is not known what causes these tumors to form.

-Possible signs of childhood craniopharyngioma include vision changes and slow growth.
+Signs of childhood craniopharyngioma include vision changes and slow growth.

 - Headaches including morning headache or headache that goes away after vomiting.